RetroPie/RetroPie-Docs/docs/Wifi.md

 Starting with Raspbian Stretch, loading the wifikeyfile from the setup script is not necessary.

-Create a file called `wpa_supplicant.conf` in the boot partition.
+Create a file called `wpa_supplicant.conf` in the boot partition using the following template.
 (This will be moved at boot to the /etc/wpa_supplicant directory).

 ```